 A libero MAY be used at the 7th and 8th grade “A” level only.
 Teams using a libero MUST provide a libero tracker.
 Liberos may only enter the court between the attack line and end line.
 Replacements can only take place” at the start of the match after lineups have been checked, after the end of a rally and prior to the whistle and signal for serve, after a time out after players have returned to the court.
 The libero may serve in one position in the serving order.
 The libero may only be replaced by the player she replaced.

-Game balls ion grades 7 and 8 must be a regulation WIAA ball and bear the NFHS authenticating mark.
-The Tachikara Volleylite ball will be used by 5th and 6th grades.
+Game balls in grades 7 and 8 must be a regulation WIAA ball and bear the NFHS authenticating mark.
+The Tachikara Volleylite ball or its equivalent will be used by 5th and 6th grades.
 The NFHS mark is not required on these balls.

 Net antennas are required.
 The net height is 7 feet 4-1/8 inches.
 Referee stands, standards, and net wires must be padded to a height 5 feet 6 inches above the floor.
 Only true referee stands will be used at all locations.

 Gyms will have a fully stocked first aid kit and ice for proper immediate treatment of injuries.
 All gyms will have an adult (age 21+) supervisor present on site to handle all appropriate situations, to include spectator behavior who show poor sportsmanship or interfere with play.
 Any fan ejections must be reported to the league.
 The supervisor will make him/herself known to the assigned referee at the start of the day and be easily identifiable to spectators.